 red onion – diced

 halloumi – cut into 1" cubes

 In a medium saucepan, bring salted water to a boil as if you were making pasta.
-In the meantime, prep and chop up the rest of your ingredients.
+In the meantime, prep the rest of your ingredients.

 Add the farro back to the saucepan and add the cherry tomatoes, red onion, parsley, halloumi, olive oil, lemon juice, salt, and pepper.
-Mix everything together and you're done!
+Serve alongside your lunch, dinner, or eat it solo.